 A recent study jointly conducted by the LKS Faculty of Medicine, The University of Hong Kong (HKUMed) and the Faculty of Medicine, The Chinese University of Hong Kong (CU Medicine) shows that a third dose of Comirnaty vaccine given to those who received two doses of either Comirnaty or CoronaVac provides protective levels of protective antibody against the Omicron variant of SARS-CoV-2; while a third dose of CoronaVac given to those who received two previous doses of CoronaVac does not provide adequate levels of protective antibody.
+The findings are now published in Nature Medicine. [link to the publication]

 The Omicron variant of SARS-CoV-2 is highly transmissible and poses major threats to public health globally.
 Vaccination remains a crucial intervention to protect from severe disease and death.
 Omicron variant is reported to be able to partially escape from the protective effects of “virus-killing” (neutralising) antibody.